is-david-dev/is-david-dev/README.md

 ## Hi there 👋

-#### Hi, I'm David and I focused on Mobile development, backend development and some things about IA.
+#### Hi, I'm David.
+I focus on mobile and backend development, and I also work with some AI-related technologies.

 ## Technologys.